Harry Markowitz: Biography

 In 1952, Harry Markowitz went to work for the RAND Corporation, where he met George Dantzig.
 With Dantzig's help, Markowitz continued to research optimization techniques, further developing the critical line algorithm for the identification of the optimal mean-variance portfolios, relying on what was later named the Markowitz frontier.
+It was also in 1952 that Markowitz published Portfolio Selection, his first paper dissecting investment portfolio strategy.

-In 1954, he received a PhD in Economics from the University of Chicago with a thesis on the portfolio theory.
+In 1954, he received a PhD in economics from the University of Chicago with a thesis on the portfolio theory.
 The topic was so novel that, while Markowitz was defending his dissertation, Milton Friedman argued his contribution was not economics.
 During 1955–1956 Markowitz spent a year at the Cowles Foundation, which had moved to Yale University, at the invitation of James Tobin.
 He published the critical line algorithm in a 1956 paper and used this time at the foundation to write a book on portfolio allocation which was published in 1959.

 Markowitz won the Nobel Memorial Prize in Economic Sciences in 1990 while a professor of finance at Baruch College of the City University of New York.
 In the preceding year, he received the John von Neumann Theory Prize from the Operations Research Society of America (now Institute for Operations Research and the Management Sciences, INFORMS) for his contributions in the theory of three fields: portfolio theory; sparse matrix methods; and simulation language programming (SIMSCRIPT).
 Sparse matrix methods are now widely used to solve very large systems of simultaneous equations whose coefficients are mostly zero.
 SIMSCRIPT has been widely used to program computer simulations of manufacturing, transportation, and computer systems as well as war games.
 SIMSCRIPT (I) included the Buddy memory allocation method, which was also developed by Markowitz.